 Waist shorts are favoured by riders seeking the simplest, and often cheapest, approach – and are effective enough, if not quite as comfortable.

 You need to ensure the shoulder straps are comfortable.
-Some come up short, feeling a little restrictive, even for a tester of average height.
-Always try on shorts, and adopt a riding position to get a clear idea of how they’d really feel.
+Some come up short, feeling a little restrictive, even for a rider of average height.
+Wherever possible, try on bib shorts (over underwear) and – as silly as you may feel in the dressing room – adopt a riding position to get a clear idea of how they’d really feel on the bike.

 The chamois often comes with some additional features, such as perforation to provide breathability, and an antibacterial treatment to keep the shorts fresh.